 How to Organize, Preserve, and Scan Your Photos…and how to write down the stories behind them.
 An entire distance learning home study course, pre-recorded and burned to a CD so it’s ready when you are.
 Suck it into iTunes and add it to your iPod or your phone.

-You get 4 hours of recorded class instruction plus 6 hours of archived web chats and recorded phone discussions…for only $33.
+You get 4 hours of recorded class instruction plus 6 hours of archived web chats and recorded phone discussions…for only $25.
 That’s a fraction of the cost of the live class.
 Yep, this is just about everything I want you to know about how to organize, preserve and share your family photographs all bundled into one digital kit.

 Click here to learn more about what’s included and to purchase your very own CD copy.

 You know what I call those magnetic albums that were popular in the 70s and 80s?